 Nearby Tybee Island provides a change of pace, if you’d rather spend more time dipping your toes into the sand.
 Make Tybee Island Inn your romantic headquarters.

 Driving distances: 2 hours from Jacksonville, Florida and Charleston, South Carolina | 3 hours 30 minutes from Atlanta, Georgia | 4 hours from Orlando, Florida and Charlotte, North Carolina | 5 hours 30 minutes from Montgomery, Alabama

 2. Get away to a Northern Rockies wonderland in Whitefish, Montana

 If outdoor fun inspires romance, this Northern Rocky Mountain town delivers in spades.
 On a trip to Whitefish, enjoy winter activities such as skiing and snowshoeing, or visit in summer to explore Glacier National Park, only 30 minutes away.
 With easy access to hiking and biking trails, outdoor lovers will find something to do year-round.
 Want to make your arrival special?
 Take Amtrak’s Empire Builder from Seattle or from Chicago/Minneapolis.

 With a charming downtown shopping area, staying at the value-priced Firebrand Hotel makes sense.
 Do you share a love of golf?
 Grouse Mountain Lodge is your place to stay.
-For dinner, Stillwater Fish House is worth the short drive.
-Or enjoy the made-from-scratch menu at Loula’s Café.
+For lunch, enjoy the made-from-scratch menu at Loula’s Café.